directus/directus/docs/reference/api/rest/items.md

 <div class="two-up">
 <div class="left">

-Items are individual pieces of data in your database.
+> Items are individual pieces of data in your database.
 They can be anything, from articles, to IoT status checks.
+[Learn more about Items](/concepts/items/).

 </div>
 <div class="right">